zhangjunhd/reading-notes/design/DesigningTheSearchExperience.md

 ![](https://learning.oreilly.com/library/view/designing-the-search/9780123969811/images/F00001Xf01-18-9780123969811.jpg)

 Figure 1.18 Apple’s Spotlight search shows document previews as the user interacts with the search results.

+### Summary
+The domain and technical dimensions of expertise, combined with the serial–holistic and verbal–visual dimensions of cognitive style—though certainly not an exhaustive list of individual differences—do unequivocally demonstrate the true multiplicity of users, even at a purely psychological level.
+As designers, this rich cognitive diversity reminds us once again that we must go out of our way to identify our users, understand them, and design to meet their needs.

 ## 2.Information Seeking
 Mankind is an endless pursuer of knowledge.